SamKry/Moodle-Session-Manager/README.md

 - [ ] Create Logo for Extension
 - [ ] Make buttons colorful (+ icons?)
+- [ ] Show Sucess messag in buttons (like checkmark on save/restore)
 - [ ] Test on other moodels (ETH, etc.)
 - [ ] Publish on AppStore

+## Open for discussion

+Is there a way to automate the save action so that you dont have to do it manualy?